Battle for Hill 3234: Battle

 As the operation went on, Soviet commanders wanted to secure the entire section of the road from Gardez to Khost.
-One of the most important points was the nameless hill designated by its height of 3234 m, which was assigned to the 9th company of the 345th Independent Guards Airborne Regiment led by Colonel Valery Vostrotin.
-The 39 man company landed on the hilltop on 7 January 1988, tasked with creating and holding a hilltop strong point from which to observe and control a long section of the road beneath and thus secure it for the safe passage of convoys.
+One of the most important points was the nameless hill designated by its height of 3234 m, which was assigned to the 9th Company of the 345th Independent Guards Airborne Regiment led by Colonel Valery Vostrotin.
+The 39-man company landed on the hilltop on 7 January 1988, tasked with creating and holding a hilltop strongpoint from which to observe and control a long section of the road beneath and thus secure it for the safe passage of convoys.

-Shortly after landing, the airborne troopers, who were well trained and experienced in Afghan conditions, started to take up positions which covered both the road and the uphill passages.
-Just as they had dug in, the mujahideen began their attack at 3:30 PM local time.
-The first wave included the use of recoilless guns and RPGs.
-After which, Soviet artillery replied, directed by the commander of the first platoon, Lt.
-Viktor Gagarin, via a radio.
+Shortly after landing, the airborne troopers, who were well-trained and experienced in Afghan conditions, started to take up positions which covered both the road and the uphill passages.
+Just as they had dug in, the mujahideen began their attack at 15:30 local time.
+The first wave was equipped with recoilless guns and RPGs.
+Soviet artillery replied, directed by the commander of the first platoon, Lt.
+Viktor Gagarin, via radio.
 When rebel fire decreased, it was reasoned that it was the beginning of an infantry assault.

 The airborne troopers were attacked by a coordinated and well-armed force of between 200 and 250 mujahideen from two directions, indicating that the assailants may have been assisted by rebels trained in Pakistan.
-During the ensuing battle, the Soviet unit remained in communication with headquarters and received support from the command of the of 40th Army in terms of artillery support, ammunition, reinforcements, and the eventual helicopter evacuation of the wounded.
+During the ensuing battle, the Soviet unit remained in communication with headquarters and received support from the command of the 40th Army in terms of artillery support, ammunition, reinforcements, and the eventual helicopter evacuation of the wounded.

-The first attack on 7 January was followed by eleven more attacks until just before dawn on 8 January when the mujahideen retreated after suffering severe casualties, leaving Hill 3234 in the hands of the Soviet paratroopers.
+The first attack on 7 January was followed by eleven more attacks until just before dawn on 8 January, when the mujahideen retreated after suffering severe casualties, leaving Hill 3234 in the hands of the Soviet paratroopers.
 The exhausted and mostly wounded Soviets were nearly out of ammunition but continued to occupy the hill until the last convoy passed through the road below.
 These attacks continued until the following morning, at which point the Soviets were almost out of ammunition, had lost six paratroopers, and had another 28 wounded, 9 of them gravely.

 Casualties

 Soviet Union

-The Soviet forces lost (KIA) 6 men out of 39.
-The vast majority of the unit became casualties, with 28 of the remaining 33 being wounded in action.
+The Soviet forces lost six men out of 39, with 28 of the remaining 33 being wounded in action.
 Two of the soldiers killed, Vyacheslav Alexandrovich Alexandrov and Andrey Alexandrovich Melnikov, were posthumously awarded the golden star of the Hero of the Soviet Union.
 All of the paratroopers in this battle were given the Order of the Red Banner and Order of the Red Star.

 Mujahideen

-According to the Soviet estimates, the mujahideen lost over 200 men.
+According to the Soviet estimates, the Mujahideen lost over 200 men.
 The Mujahideen wore black uniforms with rectangular black-yellow-red stripes.
 It was alleged by several sources that there were some mercenaries from Pakistan who were coordinating the attack.

+Music

+The song "Hill 3234" by the Swedish heavy metal band Sabaton, from their 2016 The Last Stand, is about the battle.